 - International Student Orientation (mandatory for all new international students).
 Follow the link for information on registering and what to bring.

-- Teaching Assistant Orientations by ASE and The Commons (if doing a TAship that school year; usually applies to 2nd-3rd year students)
+- Teaching Assistant Orientations by ASE and The Commons (if doing a TAship that school year; other programs have TAships in the first year, but for BISB, this usually applies to 2nd-3rd year students)